ElusiveFoxie/WhySoJava_1/README.md

 - starting bytes `aced 0005`
 - base64 encoded starting bytes `RO0AB`

+3. Potential impact of insecure deserialization ?
+- RCE, if gadget/gadget chain was found/bruteforced
+- logic errors via modyfing serialized objects, if there is no server side validation

-3. How to mitigate insecure deserialization ?
+4. How to mitigate insecure deserialization ?
 - if its not necessary: avoid it
 - know your frameworks and configure them accordingly to the recommendations
 - it its necessary whitelist what objects can be deserialized

-4. What is a gadget ? just the concept, no details, in your own words
+5. What is a gadget ? just the concept, no details, in your own words
 - piece of code which can be used to achieve rce via java deserialization

-5. How to scan for uncommon gadgetchain using gadgetinspector ?
+6. How to scan for uncommon gadgetchain using gadgetinspector ?
 `java -Xmx2G -jar build/libs/gadget-inspector-all.jar commons-collections-3.2.1.jar`
 results inside: gadget-chains.txt

-6. How to generate payload using ysoserial ? normal (bytes):
+7. How to generate payload using ysoserial ? normal (bytes):
 `java -jar ysoserial-master-30099844c6-1.jar <Gadget> "ping <your ip>" > payload` base64 encoded:
 `java -jar ysoserial-master-30099844c6-1.jar <Gadget> "ping <your ip>" | base64 > payload.txt`

-7. How to autonomate payload generation ?
+8. How to autonomate payload generation ?

 https://github.com/ElusiveFoxie/Python-Bash_Deserialisation/